Thanksgiving 2023

 I got a 1 pound package of prepared, refrigerated, red skin mashed potatoes at the grocery store deli yesterday.
 I've had them before and they're good, and way less work than making them from scratch!

 Divided the package into 4x packages of 4.0 oz. each, vacuum sealed and frozen.
-I needed 6x for all of the turkey dinner servings, but fortunately I had two packages in the freeze so I used those.
+I needed 6x for all of the turkey dinner servings, but fortunately I had two packages in the freezer so I used those.
 Next time I'll get a bigger package.

 Turkey